 For teachers at schools with less than 40% free/reduced price meals, the classroom kit will not be subsidized.
 Teachers will be expected to pay for the full cost of the kit (approx. $350), though this price will be reduced by a 10% discount for educators to an approximate total of $315.
 To get the educator discount, teachers must apply the code ADAEDU at checkout.

-If a teacher has a smaller class size and does not qualify for or need a full 15 board kit (which supports 30 students), we are working with Adafruit on a Code.org Circuit Playground Individual Kit, so that a teacher may purchase only the supplies they need for their classroom.
+If a teacher has a smaller class size and does not qualify for or need a full 15 board kit (which supports 30 students), they may purchase a Code.org Circuit Playground Individual Kit.
 The Individual Kit is designed for a single student or share-pair, costs $29.95, and is also eligible for the 10% educator discount.
-Check back for more details.

 By the end of January 2019, teachers will receive an email from us with more information about how to request a subsidy for the Adafruit Circuit Playground classroom kit on our website.
 In the meantime, qualified teachers should make sure they're on track in the 2018-19 school year to complete the first semester of CS Discoveries (Units 1-3) with their students.